-The Department of Economics offers a wide range of master courses in all subjects in Economics.
-Courses can be studied within a master programme, or they can be studied as free-standing courses.
+The Department of Economics offers a wide range of master courses in all subjects in economics, that can be studied within the Master's programme in Economics.

-Elective courses given outside of the Department of Economics must have been approved by the MSc programme coordinator as being relevant for the specialisation being followed by the student.
+Students may include elective courses from other disciplines at the advanced level of at most 15 ECTS credits in the programme provided that the courses have been approved by the programme director as being relevant for the specialisation followed by the student.